dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 #### Oh Know: You Think You're Chocolate, When You're Chewing Gum

-> Well, I guess everyone you come into contact will spit you out, now.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/uutT2pMEPqk" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

+> Well, I guess everyone you come into contact will spit you out, now.

-The key to understanding what has happened in someone's life is to examine how they exhibited control over their circumstance: did they have social or finanical influence?
-Did they have that ability whatsoever?
-Who in their life had social and financial resources?
-Further, if you never have access to financial or social resources, you never learn out to play with your own chips, so to speak. *So you never learn how to manage money or become social in a healthy way.*
+The key to understanding what has happened in someone's life is to examine how they exhibited control over their circumstance: did they have social or financial influence?
+Did they have any ability to alter their circumstances whatsoever?
+If anyone, who in their life had social and financial resources?
+Further, if you never have access to financial or social resources, you never learn out to play with your own chips, so to speak. *So you never learn how to manage money or become social in a healthy way.* You never become acquainted with any facets of life presupposing a confluence of social and financial resources; there are many facets of life that are completely off-limits to those who are pushed out of society and their career.

 <a name="the-tragedy-of-informational-baggage" />